 Business Professionals of America is an organization that is laser-focused on the professional development and future of our youth, providing the tools, skills and experiences students need to compete, succeed and thrive in the business world.

 Business Professionals of America has over 45,000 members in over 1,800 chapters across 25 states, including Puerto Rico.
 Learn more about our footprint and how you can help bring BPA to a classroom near you!

-Business Professionals of America National Officers represent the BPA student members from across the country.
-National Officers serve a one-year term and are elected each year during the organization’s National Leadership Conference.
+Business Professionals of America Executive Officers represent the BPA student members from across the globe.
+Executive Officers serve a one-year term and are elected each year during the organization’s National Leadership Conference.
 Known collectively as the “Executive Council”, they represent the national organization at various conferences and meetings throughout the nation during their term of office.

 The Business Professionals of America Board of Trustees is the primary governing body for the organization.
 The make-up of the Board consists of a talented group of educators, organization and community leaders and professionals that are dedicated to the Mission and Vision of our organization.

 The State Association Advisory Council (SAAC)serves as a liaison between State Associations, Board of Trustees and National Staff of Business Professionals of America.
 The Council promotes the Mission, Vision and goals of the national organization and provides input to the BPA Board of Trustees and National Staff regarding national programs and activities affecting State Associations.